 The property is attractively landscaped on the northern side of Limestone Creek with native plants, trees and a large waterfall.
 The waterfall provides a stunning backdrop for any function, whilst the gardens are part of an interpretive walk available to visitors.

-It is recognised that the original occupants of the land were the Darambal Tribe who have now almost disappeared.
-The choice of this particular piece of land is therefore appropriate as it still contains the traditional “ceremonial rings” of the Darambal Tribe.
+It is recognised that the original occupants of the land were the Darambul Tribe.
+The choice of this particular piece of land is therefore appropriate as it still contains the traditional “ceremonial rings” of the Darambul Tribe.

 On the 9 April 1988, the former Prime Minister of Australia, The honourable Mr R.J Hawke AC MP, officially opened the DREAMTIME CULTURAL CENTRE.